andre-paraense/survicate-flutter-sdk/example/README.md

 ## Implementation details

-We obviously recommend you take a look at the very simple implementation of the example app as a general guide on how to use the Survicate Flutter SDK.
+We obviously recommend you take a look at the implementation of the example app as a general guide on how to use the Survicate Flutter SDK.
 Roughly, all you need to do is instantiate the class:

 ```dart
 /// ...